 At Bodyful, we prioritize the quality of the therapist-client relationship.

-We recommend starting with a free 15 minute discovery call that allows you to speak with a doctor of physical therapy directly to understand what a pelvic PT session could look like for you and to have your questions answered.
+We recommend submitting this form or booking a discovery call.
+You will speak with a doctor of physical therapy directly to understand what a pelvic PT session could look like for you and to have your questions answered.

 When you are ready, we can schedule your comprehensive 90 minute initial evaluation.
 This initial visit provides plenty of time to share your story and to be heard, to express your expectations, have a thorough physical therapy exam, and to experience some treatment.